kylefantastic/phase-1/week-1/tracking-changes-reflection.md

 #### What are the best practices for commit messages?
 1. Use a short summary (50 characters or less).
 2. Use imperative forms of verbs.
-"Add typeface" and not "Added typeface" or "Adds typeface"
+"Add typeface" and not "Added typeface" or "Adds typeface".
-3. Further paragraphs come after blank lines.
+3. Use native paragraphs and line behaviors, don't add more than one blank line.
-4. Bullet points are okay, too but pay attention using the correct markup.
+4. Don't abuse bullet-points, stick up using the correct markup/markdown.
 5. Use a hanging indent.

 #### What does the HEAD^ argument mean?